vnguyendon/gw-config-apis/data/bot/catalogue.md

 ###### 3. Within a sequence

 The `"AnimatedGif"` media needs to be inserted inside a Step, in link with a `"Type"` property.
-It can be integrated anywhere in the `"Steps"` (first or last position - it does not matter).
+It can be inserted anywhere in the `"Steps"` (first or last position - it does not matter).

 ###### 4. Example